SovereignCloudStack/standards/Standards/scs-0003-v1-sovereign-cloud-standards-yaml.md

 Any version not listed in `versions` is considered `deprecated`.

 If no other restriction is given, any version listed in `version` SHOULD be tested against.
-This includes any version listed as `deprecated`; the rationale here is that, while the cloud itself can no longer be certified against it, some customers may still work with that version.
+This includes any version listed as `deprecated`; the rationale here is that, while the test subject can no longer be certified against it, some customers may still work with that version.

 Note: Compliance with a new (effective) version often implies compliance with an older (deprecated) one.